Myelofibrosis is a disorder of the bone marrow in which the marrow is replaced by fibrous scar tissue.

 As the disease worsens, the bone marrow slowly stops working.
 Low platelet count leads to easy bleeding.
 Spleen swelling may get worse along with anemia.

-Survival of people with primary myelofibrosis is about 5 years.
+The average survival of people with primary myelofibrosis is about 5 years.
 But some people survive for decades.

 Possible Complications